paulbartell/CSE-14X-Section-Code/12wi143/01-ArrayList/section_one.md

       }

 Note that when you are writing methods for instances of classes, you **do not include the keyword `static`**.
-Pretty much in your objects in this course you will never write static ever.
+A rule of thumb is that for your objects in this course you will never write static.
 But if you are writing something with a `main` method.. you will need to.

 ### A Real explanation that you don't actually need for a good grade in the course but will make you a better programmer: